yuvalmoscovitz/autonomous-car-project/README.md

 # 🚗 Sensor-Equipped Autonomous Car Simulation

 This project is a web-based simulation that showcases a sensor-led car with fundamental car mechanics.
-The core feature of this simulation is its connection to a rudimentary neural network 🧠, built from scratch without the use of any libraries.
-The primary objective 🎯 was to train the car model, equipped with sensors, to skillfully maneuver through traffic.
+The core feature of this simulation is its connection to a rudimentary neural network, built from scratch without the use of any libraries.
+The primary objective was to train the car model, equipped with sensors, to skillfully maneuver through traffic.

 ## 🌟 Features 🌟